robert-hh/SPI_Flash/README.md

 ### flash.flash_write(addr, buffer)

 Write data from the buffer at the address.
 The amount of data is defined by the buffer size.
-The data is written in multiples of page sizes.
-If the address is not a multiple of the page size, the size must not cross a page boundary.
+The data is written in multiples of up to a page size, such that a single write does not cross a page boundary.
-No checks are made for these restrictions.

 ### flash.flash_erase(addr)